Your browser does not support JavaScript!

 Nevertheless, as designing a workable COA is a time consuming and laborious process, many entities prefer to use an off-the-self version particularly if it can be, with minimal effort, adjusted to reflect the entity’s financial structure.

-US GAAP approaches accounting from a reporting-focused perspective, with emphasis on recognition, measurement, and financial statement presentation and disclosure.
+The GAAP used in the US approaches accounting from a reporting-focused perspective, with emphasis on recognition, measurement, and financial statement presentation and disclosure.
 As such, it does not prescribe bookkeeping procedures or a standard chart of accounts.
-Entities operating in the United States may define any COA provided it yields a financial report consistent with US GAAP guidance.
+Entities operating in the United States may define any COA provided it yields a financial report consistent with GAAP guidance.

-Nevertheless, as designing a workable COA is a time consuming and laborious process, many entities prefer to use an off the self-version particularly if it can be, with minimal effort be adjusted to reflects the entity’s financial structure.
+Nevertheless, as designing a workable COA is a time consuming and laborious process, many entities prefer to use an off-the-shelf version particularly if it can be, with minimal effort, adjusted to reflect the entity’s financial structure.

 While only publicly traded entities generally have an obligation to apply IFRS | US GAAP, IFRS (particularly the IFRS SME standard) | US GAAP (particularly the Private Company Council framework) is the backbone of accounting for all entities (except those domiciled in jurisdictions that mandate accounting practice as discussed above.)